MrBenJ/review-bot-slack/README.md

 This project was started with `typescript-babel-starter`.

-This is still in progress. don't mind the dust!
+This little project is still an active work in progress. don't mind the dust!

 ## Prerequisites